Zylence/m3u-Playlist-Creation-Script/README.md

 * The playlist file is always created in the current working directory (that's where the script is run from).
 * `-d` if set to True can result in unwanted behaviour if files from different folders have the same names but are not actually the same song.
 I recommend leaving this off, unless you know you got a lot of actual duplicates and the names are descriptive enough (e.g.: Title - Genre - Interpret - ... .mp3) to render false positives unlikely.
-* So far, this script has only been tested in Linux and Windows, but it could work on other operating systems as well.
+* So far, this script has only been tested in Linux, MacOS and Windows, but it could work on other Unix(-like) operating systems as well.